The Relative Importance of Ability, Luck and Motivation in Team Sports: a Bayesian Model of Performance in the English Rugby Premiership: Introduction

 The plan of the paper is as follows.
-In section 2 we present the data of the English Premiership championship in Rugby, played in 2020/2021.
+In Section 2 we present the data of the English Premiership Rugby Championship, played in 2020/2021.
 Section 3 presents a Bayesian hierarchical model of the variables that explain the difference of scores in that championship.
-Section 4 runs a statistical descriptive analysis of the matches of the Premier League in the light of the variables defined in the Bayesian model.
+Section 4 runs a statistical descriptive analysis of the matches of the Premiership Championship in the light of the variables defined in the Bayesian model.
 Section 5 presents the results of estimating our model with the data of the Rugby Union competition.
 Section 6 considers the outliers found in the previous section, treating them as the result of luck in those games.
 We assess the aspects that justify considering them as instances of luck.
-Finally section 7 discusses the results obtained.\\
+Finally, Section 7 concludes and discusses the opportunities for further research.\\